psecio/websecio/_posts/2013/02/2013-02-14__API-Authentication-Public-Private-Hashes.md

 HMAC is a pretty simple kind of authentication and message signing to implement in your API.
 It doesn't require much processing overhead and doesn't rely too much on interacting with outside authentication mechanisms (like a [two-factor system](/tagged/twofactor) might).
-There is a challenge with using the system though - the key handling.
+There is a challenge with using the system though - the hash handling.

 Since the user (or client system) needs to know both their public and private hashes, they have to be stored somewhere that their system can access them.
 Usually this means hard-coding